roikonen/scalablemodeling/README.md

 decisions**.
 For instance, while financial transactions demand strict consistency, less critical processes like reporting can tolerate delays.

+Dynamic Consistency Boundaries (DCB) is an emerging term and as we leave defining the consistency boundaries as a last step we make Scalable Modeling compatible with DCBs.

 ## Challenges

 ### Deduplication